I Was Looking for Charles Willeford: 2020 update (originally posted 2012)

 “Do they always let you in?
 Just like that?”

 “Most of them do.
 There are three kinds of doctors, you see.
 It’s impossible for a doctor to read everything put out by the drug companies on every drug, but a few try.
 They all need a detail man to explain what a drug does, its contraindications, and so forth.
 So one doctor refuses to see detail men, and reads all of the literature, or tries to, himself.
 Another doctor never reads anything, but depends entirely on a detail man to brief him.
 The third kind doesn’t read anything or see any detail men either.
 And if you happen to get this guy for a doctor, your chances for survival are pretty dammed slim.”

 Early in the book, Monte Hellman’s movie Two-Lane Blacktop is mentioned, and Warren Oates in particular is praised.
-This is an in-joke about the director and star of the movie adaptation of Cockfighter, but I suspect that Willeford thought Warren Oates’s performance in Two-Lane was a rather perfect embodiment of Willeford’s brand of disconnected male.
+This is an in-joke about the director and star of the movie adaptation of Cockfighter, but I suspect that Warren Oates’s performance in Two-Lane embodies Willeford’s brand of disconnected male.

 As always, pecking order is important to Willeford.
 In one long scene, Norton interacts with his boss.
 They both have taken the Dale Carnegie course, and both know that the other is doing what they learned in Business Training.
 The long psychological profile Norton writes about Miller’s girlfriend is equally hilarious.
 The Shark-Infested Custard also includes more details about silverware services than you’ll find in any other “crime novel.”